October 19, 2017

 Re: Women, Better Health and Electric Bikes—3 of the 12 Reasons Bicycling Continues to Gain Popularity in the U.S.

 The Compelling New Report "The Surprising Promise of Bicycling" by veteran writer Jay Walljasper Showcases Growing Opportunity for Bikes for the U.S.

-Note: Both print and web images from the report and of Charlie Gandy available upon request
+Note: Both print and web resolution images from the report are available upon request

 About Jay Walljasper

-Jay Walljasper is a writer, speaker and consultant specializing in how to create stronger, livelier, friendlier communities.
+Jay Walljasper is a writer, speaker and consultant focused on vital, equitable, sustainable communities.
 He is Senior Fellow at Project for Public Spaces and an Urban-Writer-in-Residence at Augsburg College in Minneapolis.
-His books include America’s Walking Renaissance; The Great Neighborhood book: A Do-It-Yourself Guide to Placemaking; and the e-bookHow to Design Our World for Happiness.
+His books include America’s Walking Renaissance; The Great Neighborhood book: A Do-It-Yourself Guide to Placemaking.

-Since 2010 he has chronicled the boom in bicycling and walking in a wide variety of appearances and publications, ranging from Christian Science Monitor to Huffington Post and Mother Earth News.
-He’s also worked with People for Bikes, League of American Bicyclists, Rails to Trails Conservancy, Alta Planning, and America Walks.
+He has chronicled the boom in bicycling and walking since the 1990s in a wide variety of appearances and publications, ranging from Christian Science Monitor to Utne Reader.
+He’s also worked with People for Bikes, League of American Bicyclists, Rails to Trails Conservancy, Alta Planning, CEOs for Cities, the Kresge Foundation and Kaiser Permanente.
 Learn more at JayWalljasper.com.

 About Pedal Love

 Pedal Love offers storytelling, thought leadership and media outreach tools and trainings to help create true culture shift in the U.S. for active, sustainable, mindful mobility.
 Our focus is elevating the voice and impact of women.
 Men are always welcome.
 Learn more: PedalLove.org.